2017 J. Lohr Vineyard Series Late Harvest White Riesling

 Be notified of future releases

 This wine is the result of our meticulous selection of only the best botrytis-affected berries.
-Its deep golden hues, firm acidity and layers of apricot, dried white figs, orange marmalade, and honeysuckle are reminiscent of the great Trockenbeerenauslese wines of Germany.
-These flavors are carried on the palate by fresh natural acidity and rich texture through the finish.
+Its deep golden hues, firm acidity, and layers of apricot, dried white figs, orange marmalade, and honeysuckle, are reminiscent of the great Trockenbeerenauslese wines of Germany.
+These flavors are carried on the palate by fresh natural acidity and a rich texture through the finish.

 — Kristen Barnhisel, winemaker, white wines